haacked/haacked.com/_posts/archived/2004-11-30-in-toronto-today-off-to-new-york-tomorrow.aspx.markdown

 ---
 layout: post
-title: "In Toronto Today, Off to New York Tomorrow"
+title: In Toronto Today, Off to New York Tomorrow
 date: 2004-11-30 -0800
 comments: true
 disqus_identifier: 1686
 categories: []
+redirect_from: "/archive/2004/11/29/in-toronto-today-off-to-new-york-tomorrow.aspx/"
 ---

 I arrived in Toronto today and am staying at a very nice hotel.
 It's called the SoHo Metropolitan and it sure beats the Super 8 I stayed in at Tech Ed 2004 (next door to [Adam Kinney](http://www.adamkinney.com/)